merlinkv/MegaDuino/README.md

 MegaDuino is an evolution of other projects like TZXDuino and CASduino but it's based on the Arduino Mega 2560 Pro Embed board.

-MegaDuino works with my firmware MaxDuino 1.54M, a modification of the MaxDuino software from Rafael Molina (https://github.com/rcmolina/MaxDuino_v1.54).
+MegaDuino works with my firmware MaxDuino "M" version, a modification of the MaxDuino firmware specially developed for Arduino Mega 2560 family boards, OLED 128x64 1.3" (64 rowws) & LCD 20x4 screens, it also add an extra button for Reset or future purpouses.

 It's a digital cassette tape player that allows the load of games and applications on retro computers, mainly 8-bit computers such as the
 ZX Spectrum, Amstrad CPC and others.